rajurayhan/larastreamer/README.md

 Just send filename on route and stream!

-Or just build your own method folloing this-
+Or just build your own method following this-

     /* Controller */